What is pattern separation?

 Is hippocampal volume an inherited trait?

-There is evidence suggesting that hippocampal volume is a heritable trait that associates with mental health consequences (23, 24).
+There is evidence suggesting that hippocampal volume is a heritable trait (23, 24).

 With the sudden and sweeping shifts in environment and behavior from hunting and gathering to agriculture and then industrialization, reductions in hippocampal volume that are related to lack of use of pattern separation could have instigated epigenetic change in human DNA.
 Persistently low levels of pattern separation activity in today's lifestlyes could contribute to further declines in hippocampal volume and/or increase the number of people with lower volumes.
 Fortunately evidence supports the concept that increasing cognition and behaviors associated with atrophy, like pattern separation, could improve hippocampal volume and mental health.
 This sort of effort could also be a basis for positive epigenetic change.